ingonyama-zk/icicle/docs/versioned_docs/version-2.8.0/icicle/polynomials/overview.md

 Polynomial& sub_monomial_inplace(Coeff monomial_coeff, uint64_t monomial = 0);
 ```

-The ability to add or subtract monomials directly and in-place is an efficient way to manipualte polynomials.
+The ability to add or subtract monomials directly and in-place is an efficient way to manipulate polynomials.

 Example: